Unibeautify/sparser/readme.md

 Regardless of the language or lexer used the values supplied in this array allow walking of the code's structure from any local point to the global/root location.

-#### jscom
+#### lexer
-The *jscom* array stores a boolean indicating whether the current index is a JavaScript comment as markup element's attribute.
-JavaScript comments have to be parsed according their delimiters without interference to other markup code qualities.
+The *lexer* array indicates which parsed the given record.
+This data is helpful working with documents that require multiple lexers, such as HTML with embedded JavaScript or CSS.
+It is particularly helpful when working with JSX and TSX as these documents can interchange between the markup and script lexers recursively.

 #### lines
 The *lines* array stores a white space value.
 A value of 0 means no white space preceeds the current token.
 Any white space preceeding the token has a minimum value of 1 and the value increments for each instance of a new line character.
 This is necessary because white space has meaning in markup, and so it must be accounted for even if doesn't contain new line characters.